Gary Ruley and Mule Train: Recordings

 Shenandoah Bluegrass was the group's first recording.
 Gary Ruley & Muletrain was released in 2002 with Ruley on guitar and performing lead vocals, Daniel Knicely on mandolin, Larry Keel on guitar, and Jenny Keel on upright bass (all three providing harmony vocals).
 It also featured Will Lee on banjo, Ann Marie Simpson-Calhoun on fiddle, Jeremiah Ruley, Brennan Gilmore, Mark Shimmick, and Mitchell Davis.
 Their next recording was Pickin' Tradition also features Ruley, Knicely, and the Keels, but brings in Ronald "Rooster" Ruley on banjo, and Steve Hoke on fiddle.
 Then came Live at the Troubadour Vol. 1 and Live at the Troubadour Vol. 2 in 2005, recordings made from a live performance at the Troubadour Theater in Lexington, "which served Washington and Lee University as its campus theater for decades."
 These recordings feature Ruley, Will Lee, the Keels again, but this time with the Simpson sisters—Ann Marie and Mary—adding fiddle and vocals.
 Most recently they've released a live recording of their 2009 Christmas show titled Southern Inn And Out in 2010.
 In addition to Ruley, Keel, Lee, and Knicely, it also features brother David Knicely on bass.
 It also features fiddle player Nate Leath of Old School Freight Train, and Shannon Wheeler (with The Churchmen and The Blinky Moon Boys).

 Musical style

 Known as one of the finest acoustic flat pickers, Gary Ruley plays mostly vintage Martin guitars.
 He was born in western Virginia and raised on bluegrass and old-time mountain music.
-Influences include Bill Monroe, Flatt & Scruggs, Don Reno and Red Smiley, as well as the Beatles.
+Influences include Bill Monroe, Flatt & Scruggs, Don Reno and Red Smiley, and the Beatles.